markslorach/pomodoro/README.md

 # Pomodoro Widget

-A simple, customisable digital clock-style Pomodoro timer designed for Notion embeds and the web.
+A simple, customisable digital clock-style Pomodoro timer designed for Notion embeds, the web and macOS.

 ## Features